 Still, there are some who might question what Amazon Channels is and why they should check it out.
 So, in this FAQ, we'll explain Amazon Channels' key features, how much you'll pay, and how it compares up to the competition.
-Also see our Amazon Channels vs Apple Channels face-off to see how Amazon's offering stacks up to Apple's competitor, which launched in mid-May in iOS 12.3.
+Also see our Amazon Channels vs Apple Channels face-off to see how Amazon's offering stacks up to Apple's competitor.

 Many of the channels offer free trials so you don't need to worry about doling out cash right away to try it out.